top-quark/sudoku.js/README.md

 ```

 The <em>row</em> and <em>col</em> properties are 0-indexed.
 You can call `hint` repeatedly.
-If the puzzle is insoluble, or has already been solved, this method will return null.
+If the puzzle is unsolvable, or has already been solved, this method will return null.

 ### findAll
 If a puzzle has too few hints, it will have multiple solutions.
 Two or more solutions is